login & logout

 The positional <profile> is optional if you pass -c <profile> instead.

 logout revokes your token server-side.
 For modern API-token profiles, cotctl logout revokes the ApiToken on the Cotalker server and then removes the local profile, so the token can no longer be used.
+Revocation is best-effort: if the server can't be reached, cotctl still removes the local profile and warns you to revoke the token manually in the admin panel — so a logout never leaves you unable to log back in.
 (Legacy JWT profiles have nothing to revoke — they simply expire — so they're only removed locally.)
 This is the key difference from cotctl profile delete, which removes the profile locally only and leaves any token valid.

 See also